 - Improve patient and provider quality of life.

-Tucson Collaborative Community Care began with two fire personnel visiting the homes of individuals who frequently called 911.
+Tucson Collaborative Community Care (TC-3) began with two fire personnel visiting the homes of individuals who frequently called 911.
 They soon discovered that when they took the time to listen and understand problems from the client’s perspective and then utilize existing resources within the Tucson community to address those problems that their client’s 911 utilizations dropped drastically.
-Since then the program has continually evolved to its modern form.
-This includes Firefighter, Paramedic, Nurse Navigators and a support staff which include personnel from both Tucson Fire and Tucson Medical Center.
+In 2018 Tucson Medical Center became a partner in the collaboration by providing personnel and resources.
+Since then, the program continues to evolve to meet the needs of the community.

-Support staff will process referrals from field crews and complete preliminary phone calls when possible.
-Two Navigators will then visit the client.
-The Navigators then listen to the client in order to understand the situation from their perspective.
-After understanding the client’s needs from their point of view they will collaborate with various community organizations to address those needs.
+TC-3 staff will process referrals from field crews and complete preliminary phone calls when possible.
+Navigators will visit the client to listen and discuss their needs.
+By understanding the client’s needs from their point of view, TC-3 will collaborate with various community organizations to address those needs.

 Julieta Scroggs, RN